mathiswelker/project-azure-data-pipeline-powerbi/README.md

 # Data pipeline and visualization project

-Includes:
-  data ingestion into azure
-  data transformation using SQL
-  visualization using powerBI
+structure: data ingestion into azure, data transformation using SQL, visualization using powerBI